Insights from Those Who DO Remember

 Martin Niemöller (a dissenting Catholic priest)

-Collectivist governments – those preaching “the greater good” – were disasters every time.
+So Collectivist governments – those preaching enforcement of “the greater good” – were genocidal disasters every time.
+That - organ harvesting and all - is what’s coming to you if you don’t see the significance of a collectivist takeover.

 2 Medical Ethics